anitaposch/learn-bitcoin/manuscript/202-Bitcoin-ecological-footprint.md

 Bitcoin miners are profit-driven, so they will always look for the cheapest energy, which is renewable.
 Coal and oil will always be more expensive than hydroelectric, geothermal, stranded gas, wind and solar power.
 Not to forget nuclear, which is also an option that many count as green energy.

 Indisputably, Bitcoin miners are using otherwise wasted energy.
 I spoke with [Sébastien Gouspillou](https://anita.link/103) and [Philippe Bekhazi](https://anita.link/101) two miners using hydropower, who confirmed the above statements.
+You can listen to it at: anita.link/101 and anita.link/103.

 **Energy Mix of Electricity Production**
 Bitcoin miners are fairly well distributed across the globe.
 While it is easy to quantify the electricity demand, it is more difficult to quantify the electricity sources since the Bitcoin mining industry remains a highly private and pseudonymous industry.
 Therefore, research on the electricity used in mining estimates renewable energy usage varies from 39% (Cambridge Center, CBECI.org) to 73% in the CoinShares Mining Whitepaper, which concludes: